 Fantex allowed people to invest in securities tied to the cash flows of professional athletes’ player and endorsement contracts.
 Fantex completed 6 IPOs, with the last occurring in 2016.
 Fantex’s brand-building efforts were hampered as athlete IPOs had to go through a “quiet period” which prevented marketing efforts.
 1

 DREAM Fan Shares is a relatively new platform that the NBA’s Spencer Dinwiddie utilized to sell his blockchain bond for $150,000 a token, which is a high barrier of entry.
 Investors are to be paid principal and interest on his current contract.2

 Global Fan Exchange enables professional athletes to sell fans a percentage of ownership in their future professional contracts.
 The securities offering provides shareholders and their charity of choice with dividends and can act as a hedge for some athletes to provide capital up-front and allow those athletes to avoid taking high-risk, high-interest loans.

 Brand-building with a purpose

 Using Regulation Crowdfunding (Reg CF), there is no “quiet period”.
 Athletes may promote their brand, charity, and offering to fans across all platforms.
 The marketplace also provides shareholders with opportunities to interact with athletes and receive perks unavailable to the general public.

-The athletes’ securities will initially be sold to eligible investors utilizing Reg CF for as little as $100.
-After the holding period, we aim to make the securities available to all fans over the age of 18 for as little as $1 per share, utilizing a user-friendly smartphone trading app powered by Horizon’s proprietary trading technology.
+The athletes’ securities will initially be sold to eligible investors utilizing Reg CF for as little as $25.
+After the holding period, we aim to make the securities available to all fans over the age of 18, utilizing our user-friendly GFX app.